mksambell/scrambled/README.md

 - Code for random sort function from James Bubb on [Dev Community](https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj)
 - Code for modals developed from [Bootstrap] documentation
+- Code for inserting Abort Controllers to API from ianstormtaylor on [Github](https://github.com/whatwg/fetch/issues/951)

 ### Content